Mexican Revolution: Political system

-A banner (1903) at the office of opposition magazine El hijo del Ahuizote reads: "The Constitution has died..."
+A banner (1903) at the office of opposition magazine El Hijo del Ahuizote reads: "The Constitution has died..."
 (La Constitución ha muerto...)

-Although the Díaz regime was authoritarian and centralizing, it was not a military dictatorship.
+Although the Díaz regime was authoritarian and centralizing (turning into a full autocracy after 1886), it was not a military dictatorship.
 His first presidential cabinet was staffed with military men, but over successive terms as president, important posts were held by able and loyal civilians.
 He did not create a personal dynasty, excluding family from the realms of power, although his nephew Félix attempted to seize power after the fall of the regime in 1911.
 Díaz created a political machine, first working with regional strongmen and bringing them into his regime, then replacing them with jefes políticos (political bosses) who were loyal to him.
 He skillfully managed political conflict and reined in tendencies toward autonomy.
 He appointed several military officers to state governorships, including General Bernardo Reyes, who became governor of the northern state of Nuevo León, but over the years military men were largely replaced by civilians loyal to Díaz.

 As a military man himself, and one who had intervened directly in politics to seize the presidency in 1876, Díaz was acutely aware that the Federal Army could oppose him.
 He augmented the rurales, a police force created by Benito Juárez, making them his private armed force.
 The rurales were only 2,500 in number, as opposed to the 30,000 in the army and another 30,000 in the federal auxiliaries, irregulars and National Guard.
 Despite their small numbers, the rurales were highly effective in controlling the countryside, especially along the 12,000 miles of railway lines.
 They were a mobile force, often sent on trains with their horses to put down rebellions in relatively remote areas of Mexico.